dsnezhkov/zombieant/README.md

 bin  ext  lib  Log.md  Makefile  README.md  run.sh  src  test.sh
 ```

 > Note: External asynchronous trigger of a code branch.
 This can also help with sandbox profiling.
-For example, the *real* paylaod branch is only triggered from an external event (signal, etc.)
+For example, the *real* payload branch is only triggered from an external event (signal, etc.)

 ##### 0x4:B. A variation on the theme: Fault based (SIGFPE) handlers
 Some signals and faults are even harder to handle and supervise by EDRs

-Fo example, SIGFPE, if you can self-trigger the fault (e.g. division by 0) and then exedcute paylaod in a recovery handler, keeping the decoy process alive, but evading IoC chain detection.
+For example, SIGFPE, if you can self-trigger the fault (e.g. division by 0) and then execute payload in a recovery handler, keeping the decoy process alive, but evading IoC chain detection.

 Below is the code that does both: unassisted SIGHUP and SIGFPE handling: